4sh/datamaintain/docs/good-practice/add/add.md

 In V+1 :
   - if your db has schema, create a BEFORE script that adds the new value as possible value.
+  - update the code to only read the new value

+In V+2 :
-  - update the code to manage this new value.
+  - update the code to write the new value

 ## Add a new collection/table/view